 At Children's Hospitals and Clinics of Minnesota, we know that healing a growing brain takes know-how, effort, teamwork and oftentimes technology.
 But above all, it takes passion.
 That's why we strive to stay up-to-the-minute on the latest advances in the field.
 And it's also why we put kids and families at the center of everything we do.

 Choosing where to bring your child for care is a major decision.
 We understand you want all the information you can get.
 And you want it in a clear, straightforward form that helps you make the right choice for your family.

-The neurology program at Children's Hospitals and Clinics of Minnesota provides expert diagnosis and treatment for kids' brain and nervous system conditions.
+The pediatric neurology program at Children's Hospitals and Clinics of Minnesota provides expert diagnosis and treatment for kids' brain and nervous system conditions.
 We understand that developing brains should be handled with care.
 And we treat young patients with the same TLC.

 Since suffering concussions 24 hours apart, one sister has experienced some setbacks.